-The overall objective of the Swiss Entrepreneurship Program is to create jobs by strengthening the entrepreneurship ecosystem in six target countries.
-The program works with relevant ecosystem organizations (incubators, accelerators) and provides strategic support in improving their business model and acceleration programs and thus increase their performance.
-Consequently, the program does not work directly with companies, however growth-oriented entrepreneurs, startup teams and companies at an early stage will profit from state of the art services to grow and sustain their business.
+The overall objective of the Swiss Entrepreneurship Programme is to create jobs by strengthening the entrepreneurship ecosystem in six target countries.
+The programme works with relevant ecosystem organizations (incubators, accelerators) and provides strategic support in improving their business model and acceleration programmes and thus increase their performance.
+Consequently, the programme does not work directly with companies, however growth-oriented entrepreneurs, startup teams and companies at an early stage will profit from state of the art services to grow and sustain their business.

-The Swiss Entrepreneurship Program designed four main interventions, which are ongoing throughout the duration of the program:
+The Swiss Entrepreneurship Programme designed four main interventions, which are ongoing throughout the duration of the programme:

 1. Incubator & Accelerator Support

-This intervention aims at developing or enhancing self-sustained business models and management capacities in partner organizations as well as introducing up to date acceleration programs for growth-oriented entrepreneurs.
+This intervention aims at developing or enhancing self-sustained business models and management capacities in partner organizations as well as introducing up to date acceleration programmes for growth-oriented entrepreneurs.

 Enabling local organizations to build their network of local (and diaspora) mentors and define a value proposition to help engage and retain those mentors.
 Partner organizations are supported to provide mentor and master mentor training.

 3. Angel Investments